pegasus-isi/pegasus/doc/docbook/api-reference.rst

 DAX Generator API
 =================

-The DAX generating APIs support Java, Perl, Python, and R. This section will show in each language the necessary code, using Pegasus-provided libraries, to generate the diamond DAX example above.
+The DAX generating APIs support Python, Java, and R. This section will show in each language the necessary code, using Pegasus-provided libraries, to generate the diamond DAX example above.
 There may be minor differences in details, e.g. to show-case certain features, but